 Convey essential, clinically relevant, pre-analyzed information.

 We used Google Material design guidelines.
-We developed and shared a style guide to agree on a color palette and a set of standards regarding the formatting, the design and the interaction of the app.
-We then designed tha app with our design rationales and our personas in mind.
-We used Google Drive and InVision to share this work in progress.
+We shared a style guide to agree on colours, typography, and the interaction style.
+We always had our design rationales and our personas in mind.
+We used Google Drive and InVision to create and share our work in progress for rapid feedback.

 The development and user testing